MCai416/Linear-Regressions/README.md

 OLS and Ridge Regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).

+Estimations of variables are based on: Econometric Theory and Methods, Davidson and Mackinnon (2004)

 Please install the preliminary library required.
 I used anaconda 3 - spyder 3 as IDE, which included all of them.